3410/7100 – Code of Conduct Part 1

 - Insist their children be dressed and groomed in a manner consistent with the student dress code.

-- Help their children understand that appropriate rules are required to maintain a safe, orderly environment.
+- Help their children understand that in a democratic society appropriate rules are required to maintain a safe, orderly environment.

 - Know school rules and help their children understand them.